raphpare/brique/README.md

 Can be used to create a [responsive grid](#responsive-grid).

 ### destroy()
-The method removes all events listened to on the HTML elements handled by the `Brique` class.
+Removes all events listened to on the HTML elements handled by the `Brique` class.

 The `destroy()` method must be called when the grid is removed from HTML.